Quantum Body Language

 And that is an exciting prospect.

-I haven’t found the time to do so yet, but there is enough information here for anyone to code these simulations themself.
+I haven’t found the time to do so yet, but there is enough information here for anyone to code these simulations themselves.

 Why?
 How?

 I don’t know.
 Evolution?
 Before language, evolutionary advantage would be for the group that can communicate better given two otherwise equal packs.
-Evolution is pretty good a searching large solution spaces.
+Evolution is pretty good at searching large solution spaces.

 It reminds me of this article describing how an artificially evolved FPGA learned to exploit magnetic side-effects to arrive at a solution.
 Yeah it may be artificial, but so are forest fire and viral disease simulations and they aren’t useless to learn from.